 Naomi also leads creative workshops for schools and communities which have singing, song-writing, improvising, composition, theatre and/or movement based elements.
-She gained a deeper insight into the Animateur / workshop leader world through the inspirational training she received at Spitalfields Music or their core training programme 2014-15.
+She gained a deeper insight into the Animateur / workshop leader world through the inspirational training she received at Spitalfields Music on their core training programme from 2014-15.
 This included a huge range of experiences from leading early years to vulnerable adults in a wide variety of settings.

 She has worked for the following organisations:

-Junior Guildhall School of Music and Drama
+- Junior Guildhall School of Music and Drama

-Pro Corda International Chamber Music Academy
+- Pro Corda International Chamber Music Academy

-London Music Masters
+- London Music Masters

-Common and Kind
+- Common and Kind

-Choir with no name
+- Choir with no name

-Royal Opera House
+- Royal Opera House